thebgacademy/apollo3-annotation/docs/tutorial/annotation.md

 view later.

 Now close the synteny view, select "Linear genome view" and click "Launch view".
-Enter `SM_V10_3:9,657,491..9,659,958` in the location box again and click "Open".
-Open the track selector and the annotations track.
+This time we'll enter the gene's ID, `Smp_124460`, into the search box and click "Open."
+You can also try searching for `ATPase` and see that there are two matches for that term.
+The one we're working on is the first match.

 Somewhere to the side of the existing gene, click and drag an area in the ruler and then select "Add new feature".
 Look a the possible ontology types suggested, and then choose "match".
 On the new feature, click "Add child feature" and choose the coordinates and "Match part" as the type.

-Now right-click ont the "match" feature and select "Delete feature".
+Now right-click on the "match" feature and select "Delete feature".